-Lewis-Clark State College will inaugurate Dr. Cynthia Pemberton as its 16th president during an investiture ceremony on Friday, Oct.
+Lewis-Clark State College inaugurated Dr. Cynthia Pemberton as its 16th president during an investiture ceremony on Friday, Oct.
 19, on the LCSC campus.
-The theme for the event is, in harmony with the college's 125th anniversary, "Honoring our past, Inspiring our future."
+The theme for the event was in harmony with the college's 125th anniversary, "Honoring our past, Inspiring our future."

 Dr. Cynthia L. Pemberton was named the 16th president of Lewis-Clark State College by the Idaho State Board of Education on April 5, 2018.
 Her first day in office was July 1, 2018.

 Pemberton comes to LCSC after serving two years as vice president for academic affairs at Colorado Mesa University in Grand Junction, Colo.
 Prior to joining Colorado Mesa, Pemberton served as the provost and vice president for academic affairs at Dickinson State University from 2012-2016.
 Before this, from 1998 to 2012 she held a number of positions, including associate and interim dean of the graduate school at Idaho State University.

 Originally from Medford, Ore., Pemberton earned her B.S. degree in biology and psychology from Willamette University in Salem, Ore., in 1980, and later earned her master’s in interdisciplinary studies: physical education, psychology, and nutrition at Southern Oregon State College (University).
 She received her Ed.D. in education leadership at Portland State University.